 I am a sociologist with a background in economics.
 My research interests encompass ethical banking, organisational and spatial flexibility in the public sector, management, gender equality, and work–family arrangements.
 Over the last years my research has focused particularly on men, work and family, with an emphasis on fathers and sons.
-I am currently director of Policy and Social Research AS and a visiting researcher at the Center for Feminist Social Studies at Örebro University.
+I am currently director of Policy and Social Research AS and an affiliated researcher at the Center for Feminist Social Studies (CFS) at Örebro University.
 Read more…

 Counting on Marilyn Waring.
 New Advances in Feminist Economics